genGit963/RV_JS/3. OOP JS/2. Inheritance and Mixins/2_mixins.md

 ## Implementing Mixins with Functions

-Another way to implement mixins is by using functions that accept a base class as a parameter and extend its behavior.
+Another way to implement mixins is by using functions that <u>accept a base class as a parameter</u> and extend its behavior.
 This approach is more flexible and allows for method chaining.

 ### Example: Functional Mixins